One woman can make a difference,

 MENTORS AND TRAINERS

-KAREN ELY will provide training, mentoring and facilitation throughout the entire program.
+KAREN ELY is the program director and will provide training throughout the entire program.
 Karen is a speaker, facilitator, mentor and author who inspires audiences of women of all ages, incomes and backgrounds to live to their full potential.
 She is the founder and director of the Sedona Women’s Institute (originally A Woman’s Way), one of the country’s premier women’s programs, which has offered hundreds of programs and touched thousands of women all over the world since its inception in 2003.
 Karen is also the author of five well-received books, including: Daring to Dream: Reflections on the Year I Found Myself, A Retreat of My Own, Breathing Space: Mini-Retreats for the Heart & Soul, 21 Days of Gratitude, and 21 Stepping Stones to a More Peaceful, Meaningful Life.
-A Safe Place to Stand will be published in 2016.
+A Safe Place to Stand will be published in 2018.

 Karen’s commitment to issues affecting women has been a lifelong passion.
 It has led her through a vibrant 30-year nonprofit career—from domestic violence and sexual assault to drug prevention and welfare-to-work—that has assisted tens of thousands of women through difficult life transitions.
 Karen is an experienced facilitator with a commitment to assisting women in creating and living authentic lives of passion and joy.
 For information on Karen and her work, please click here.

-SYLVIA SOMERVILLE will provide mentoring and facilitation throughout the program.
-Sylvia is a writer, editor, meditator, Buddhist practitioner, and student success coach.
+SYLVIA SOMERVILLE provides mentoring and training throughout the entire program.
+Sylvia has provided mentoring and training for program participants since 2016.
+She is a writer, editor, meditator, Buddhist practitioner, and student success coach.
 Most of her 40-career has involved the written word, but her personal spiritual journey has taken her on numerous retreats to find the purpose and meaning of her life.
 Along the way, she has developed the ability to learn from life’s changes and losses.

 Sylvia is passionate about helping others develop their full potential through deep listening, compassionate communication, and other tools she herself has used and also shared with students at the University of Northern Arizona, where she has worked most recently.

-SARAH MCLEAN will provide meditation training to incorporate into your own personal growth and for transformational women’s programs both during the distance learning and practicum portions of the training.
-Sarah is the best-selling Hay House author of Soul-Centered: Transform Your Life in 8 Weeks with Meditation.
+SARAH MCLEAN provides meditation training during the distance learning portion of the training.
+Sarah is the best-selling Hay House author of Soul-Centered: Transform Your Life in 8 Weeks with Meditation and The Power of Attention: Awaken to Love and Its Unlimited Potential with Meditation.
 She is an inspiring teacher who makes meditation accessible to everyone.
 She’ll help you to discover the key to becoming more self-aware, more intuitive, and more compassionate through meditation.

 Twenty-five years ago Sarah fell in love with meditation and has been immersed in ancient and contemporary wisdom traditions ever since.
 She’s lived in an ashram in India and in a Zen Buddhist monastery; she’s worked with modern thought-leaders such as Deepak Chopra, Gary Zukav, Debbie Ford, and Byron Katie.
 She loves to support those working toward fulfilling lives, better health, and inner peace.